ymxlzgy/commonscenes/README.md

 # CommonScenes

-This is the official implementation of the paper **CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graphs**.
+This is the official implementation of the paper **CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion**.
 Based on diffusion model, we propose a method to generate entire 3D scene from scene graphs, encompassing its layout and 3D geometries holistically.

 <a href="https://sites.google.com/view/commonscenes">Website</a> | <a href="https://arxiv.org/pdf/2305.16283.pdf">Arxiv</a>